geet1575/FAST-G/README.md

 # How to use these files
 The steps to use these files are as follows :
-g++ -Graphs.hpp
+g++ Graphs.hpp
-g++ -I Graphs.cpp  (Note that it is a capital i)
+g++ -I .
+Graphs.cpp  (Note that it is a capital i)
 ./a.out

+For the project :
+g++ Project.hpp
+g++ -I .
+Project.cpp
+./a.out

 # Issues (hopefully to-be rectified soon)
-Right now, the code is having compilation issues relating to the use of deleted constructors
+Right now, the Graphs code is having compilation issues relating to the use of deleted constructors